mythz/jquip/README.md

   - insertBefore
   - after
   - insertAfter
+  - toggle
+  - hide
-  - toggle*
+  - show
-  - hide, show, fadeIn and fadeOut - does so without animation, consider using [jquery.animate-enhanced plugin](http://playground.benbarnett.net/jquery-animate-enhanced/)*
+  - fadeIn and fadeOut - does so without animation, consider using [jquery.animate-enhanced plugin](http://playground.benbarnett.net/jquery-animate-enhanced/)*
   - eq
   - first
   - last
+  - indexOf
   - slice
-  - find
-  - not
+  - find*
-  - filter
+  - not*
-  - indexOf
+  - filter*
-  - is
+  - is*
   - remove
+  - closest
-  - val - does not do checkbox, select, etc.
+  - val* - does not do checkbox, select, etc.
   - html
   - text
   - empty